Frequently Asked Questions

 All of The Spice Hunter’s products (categories listed below) are certified kosher with the following exceptions: Salt-Free Thai Seasoning Blend (contains shrimp) and some of our Quick & All Natural Soups (see details below).
 Kosher items are certified by the Orthodox Union (OU).

 Kosher Product Categories Spices & Herbs Salt Free Blends (except Thai Seasoning: contains shrimp).
-100% Organic Spices & Herbs 100% Organic Salt Free Blends Sea Salt Blends Grill Shakers® Fresh Twist Grinders Salt Free Organic Grinders Fresh at Hand™ Extracts Winter Sippers® Turkey Brine Organic Dip & Seasoning Mixes
+100% Organic Spices & Herbs 100% Organic Salt Free Blends Sea Salt Blends Grill Shakers® Fresh Twist Grinders Salt Free Organic Grinders Global Fusion Rubs Extracts Winter Sippers® Turkey Brine Organic Dip & Seasoning Mixes

-Some of our Quick & All Natural Soup Bowls and Reduced Sodium Soup Cups are certified kosher as well.
-Below is a list of our certified kosher soup bowls and cups:
+Some of our Quick & All Natural Soup Bowls are certified kosher as well.
+Below is a list of our certified kosher soup bowls:

 Item No. Item Description 5931 Chipotle Black Bean Soup Bowl 5932 Curry Lentil Soup Bowl 5938 Split Pea Soup Bowl 5987 Green Chile & White Bean Soup Bowl